platformsh/platformsh-docs/src/development/logs.md

 Although the `/var/log` directory is writeable, it should not be written to directly.
 Only write to it via standard logging mechanisms, such as your application's logging facility.

+All log files are trimmed to 10 MB automatically.

 ## `access.log`

 This is the raw access log for the nginx instance running on the application container.
 That is, it does not include any requests that return a redirect or cache hit from the [router](configuration/routes.md).